 Adherents of these three religions would do well to reflect on this before embracing the religion-equals-race fraud.
 Although other religious traditions may be guilty of similar extreme intolerance, Sikhism is apparently more tolerant of other religions.

 What is “Race” Anyway?

 Often it is said that there is no such thing as “race” among humans.
 We also hear that we are all one human race.
 But these two statements contradict each other.
 You cannot have it both ways.
 The first says that the number of races is zero, while the second says that number is one.
 It is the latter which is true if we define a race as a subspecies.
-There is only one human subspecies and it is identical with the human species.
-This means that such expression as “black race”, “white race”, etc. have no real basis unless one defines a “race” as a sub-subspecies, indicating just how inconsequential such categories are (or perhaps useful for medical or tracing purposes but little else).
+There is only one human subspecies, and it is identical with the human species.
+This means that such expressions as “black race”, “white race”, etc. have no real basis unless one defines a “race” as a sub-subspecies, indicating just how inconsequential such categories are (or perhaps useful for medical or tracing purposes but little else).

 The Degeneration of 21st Century AntiRacism into Racialism

 The racialization of religious affiliation is only one of several ways in which the current 21st-century antiracism movement has deviated from its primary goal of countering racism and degenerated towards racialism: